fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureCertificate.md

 ```

 ## DESCRIPTION
-The **Get-AzureCertificate** cmdlet gets a certificate object from an azure_2 service.
+The **Get-AzureCertificate** cmdlet gets a certificate object from an Azure service.

 ## EXAMPLES